 Speak with a Florida Wrongful Death Lawyer Today

 Again, it is important to emphasize that pursuing a wrongful death lawsuit following a suicide is legally tricky.
 The defense will always argue that the suicide itself was the actual cause of death, regardless of whatever other wrongful acts may have occurred.
 So any family that intends to pursue such a claim needs to proceed carefully and do their research before heading into court.

-If you need legal advice or representation following the loss of a family member and would like to speak with an experienced West Palm Beach wrongful death attorney, contact the Leifer Law Firm today to schedule a free consultation.
+If you need legal advice or representation following the loss of a family member and would like to speak with an experienced West Palm Beach wrongful death attorney, Contact Leifer & Ramirez today to schedule a free consultation.